Join Here | Log In

 Latency:

-In the latent phase, the virus DNA becomes circular and isn’t actively replicating in the B cells.
+In the latent phase, the viral DNA becomes circular and isn’t actively replicating in the B cells.
 This creates a reservoir for the virus to remain in a latent, inactive form in B cells for life.
-The viral DNA remains in the nucleus of B cells, but it is methylated (turned off) so that it isn’t replicating.[ref]
+The viral DNA remains in the nucleus of the B cells but is methylated, or turned off, so that it does not replicate.[ref]

 Reactivation: